DachengLi1/spacy_ray_nccl/README.md

     | 8 workers     | 710.1 ± 3.0   | 228.5 ± 1.60   |  3.11x  |
     | 16 workers    | 1296.1 ± 42.1 | 273.7 ± 6.93   |  4.74x  |

-Mean and standard deviation are obtained by three trials (unit: second).  <br />
+Mean and standard deviation are obtained by three trials (unit: second).
+Each worker is on a different node.  <br />
 <br />
 #### Runtime comparison: <br />